gutenbergtools/gutenbergsite/site/policy/collection_development.md

 The basic eligibility criteria are:
 - Submitted eBooks are digitized versions of printed books, or similar items such as manuals, pamphlets, travelogues, journals, or chapbooks.
-- Project Gutenberg confirms the source - that is, the printed item(s) from which the eBook is derived - is in the public domain in the US, via the copyright portal at https://copy.pglaf.org
+- Evidence is submitted to enable Project Gutenberg to confirm the source - that is, the printed item(s) from which the eBook is derived - is in the public domain in the US, via the copyright portal at https://copy.pglaf.org
-- The eBook is submitted via the upload portal at https://upload.pglaf.org, and meets the requirements there for formatting and proofreading accuracy.
+- The eBook is submitted via the upload portal at https://upload.pglaf.org, and meets the requirements there for formatting and for proofreading accuracy.
 - The resulting eBook is entirely in the public domain in the US.
 The "sweat of the brow" effort to digitize the source, and any incidental or supplemental additions - such as transcriber's notes, indices, improvements or supplements to artwork - are entirely in the public domain.

-Some ineligibile items include:
+Some types of items which are ineligibile include:
 - Scans of books or other sources that have not been converted to machine-readable text, and undergone proofreading and formatting to the requirements of the upload portal.
 - Original contemporary items, even if they are granted to the public domain by the author.